GraveRaven/scpdrop/README.md

 ## scpDrop
 scpDrop is an SCP only SSH server.
-It's purpose is to allow easy transfering of files via SCP without having to worry about users being able to run commands.
+It's purpose is to allow easy transferring of files via SCP without having to worry about users being able to run commands.
 By default only a single interaction with the service is allowed before a user account is removed.
 It currently requires scp to be present on the host system but this will in all likelihood change in the future.

 ### Features
 * Password and identity file authentication